 While at Brockwood I was invited to attend the meetings of K with the staff and students.
-Almost everyone would look terribly serious when K entered the room.
-He would then sit in front of the assembly and, to begin with, gaze at each person one by one.
+Almost everyone would look terribly serious

 10 Dorothy Simmons was a recognized sculptress and educator before helping to set up Brockwood Park School in 1969, along with her husband, Montague.
 She was the School's first principal and a trustee until her death in 1989.
 She was and still is highly regarded by many former students and staff members, and K once told me that they could establish Brockwood because of the liberal school system in England and because they had found the right person to head it.